-Sexual misconduct includes sexual assault, sexual harassment, sexual abuse and any other sexual intimacies that exploit an athlete.
+Sexual misconduct includes sexual assault, sexual harassment, sexual abuse, sexual bullying, sexual hazing and any other sexual intimacies that exploit an athlete.
 Minors cannot consent to sexual activity with an adult, and all sexual interaction between an adult and a minor is strictly prohibited.